parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Cycle.onoff.on.Length             10

-This key is used to specify the how many times a named time interval repeats.
+*integer* **Cycle.\ *cycle_name*.Repeat** no default This key is used to specify the how many times a named time interval repeats.
 A positive value specifies a number of repeat cycles a value of -1 specifies that the cycle repeat for the entire simulation.
-Example
-Useage:

 .. container:: list